SamuraiDangyo/Paladin/README.md

 100% UCI support as in Mayhem.
 Designed to be GUI independent.
 You only need the binary.

-## Mayhem Chess variant
+## Link to the variant

 [Mayhem Chess variant](https://www.chessvariants.com/diffsetup.dir/mayhem.html)

 ## Demo / Release

-v0.1 version of real Paladin is released to the public.
+v0.1 of real Paladin is released to the public

 ## Signatures